k2fintech-gmbh/libnotsignal/README.md

 - ⚠️ Session establishment with PreKeyBundles (signature verification)
 - ⚠️ Full Double Ratchet implementation for forward secrecy
 - ⚠️ Complete session cipher with automatic IV management
+- ⚠️ Message type conversion between CiphertextMessage, PreKeySignalMessage, and SignalMessage

-## Usage Examples
+## Reliable Usage Patterns

-### Basic Encryption and Decryption
+Based on extensive testing, the following usage patterns are reliable:

+### 1. Direct Crypto Operations

-The most reliable way to use the library is to use the direct crypto operations:
+The most reliable way to use the library is with direct crypto operations:

 ```swift
 // Generate a random key